Introducing Major Food Allergens to your Infant

 Of course, it is important to avoid any foods that you are allergic to!
 Additionally, if your breastfed baby has an allergy those foods should be avoided as well.

 With this in mind, be sure to eat a wide variety of foods while you are pregnant and breastfeeding.
-Not only may it help reduce the risk of allergies, but you need the full range of nutrients to grow a healthy baby.
+This will help ensure you are meeting both your and your baby’s nutrient needs.

 Read more: